 This course introduces students to concepts of aviation safety, as well as practical methods of maintaining safety.
 Students will gain factual and conceptual knowledge to conduct current and future aviation operations in a professional and safe manner.
 The role of safety programs in management is also discussed.

-MGT470 - Industry and Labor Relations - 3 credits
+MGT470 - Industry and Labor Relations -3 credits

 This course outlines the behavioral aspects of the management and collective bargaining agency interface.
-Emphasis is placed on arbitration, mediation, conciliation and fact finding. middle- and upper-management positions.
-They enable busy, career-minded people to further their education and knowledge anywhere, at anytime, to fit into a busy, professional life.
+Emphasis is placed on arbitration, mediation, conciliation and fact finding.

 AIRPORT MANAGEMENT CERTIFICATE PROGRAM